Things to Do at Grand Teton That Go Beyond Scenic Overlooks

 2. Ride the Tram and Dine in Teton Village

+Teton Village blends mountain energy with comfort.
 Ride the Jackson Hole Aerial Tram for sweeping alpine views without hiking miles.

-Enjoy lunch at The Spur Restaurant & Bar, or keep it lively and casual at Mangy Moose.
+Then, enjoy lunch at The Spur Restaurant & Bar, or keep it lively and casual at Mangy Moose.
 Both are family-friendly and full of character.

 3. Add Sweet Stops and Local Finds